The endpoint of the Gregory-Laflamme instability of black strings revisited: Results

-In the following we consider in detail the dynamics of the formation of the various generations.
-The definition of when the various generations have formed is somewhat arbitrary because the unstable black string is continuing to evolve and no portion of the AH is genuinely stationary.
 Refs. \cite{Lehner:2010pn,Lehner:2011wc} defined the formation of a new generation as the time when a newly forming bulge has a radius which is 1.5 times the radius of the surrounding string segment.
 For each generation, one measures the number $n_s$ of satellite black holes that form per string segment, their radii $R_{h,i}$ as well as the radii $R_{s,i}$ of the string segments and their respective lengths $L_{s,i}$.
 Using these definitions, we summarize our results for the $L=10$ case in Table \ref{tab:L10defsLP}.
 This table can be directly compared with Table I in \cite{Lehner:2010pn}.

 We find reasonably good agreement between our results and \cite{Lehner:2010pn}, within the errors, up to the second generation; we note that apparent disagreement in the thickness of the string segment $R_{s,2}/r_0$ may be attributed to the rather ambiguous definition of $R_{s,2}$ since the string is slightly non-uniform beyond the first generation; this lack of non-uniformity of the string-like portions of the horizon becomes more exacerbated as the evolution proceeds, see the bottom two panels in Fig. \ref{fig:2nd_gen}.
-On the other hand, the agreement on equatorial radius of the first and second generation bulges $R_{h,f}$ is very good.
+On the other hand, the agreement on the equatorial radius of the first and second generation bulges $R_{h,f}$ is very good.
 Beyond the second generation, the agreement between our results and those in \cite{Lehner:2010pn} does not seem to be that good anymore; \cite{Lehner:2010pn} mention large errors in their simulatons at this point, which could explain the apparent discrepancies.

 With these definitions of the generations, \cite{Lehner:2010pn} suggested, based on their data, that the instabilities that give rise to the third and higher generations unfold on a time scale which is approximately $1/4$ of the preceding one.
 We do not find evidence in our data of a global time scale relating the subsequent generations in Table \ref{tab:L10defsLP} for $L=10$ or in Table \ref{tab:gens_all} for any of the values of $L$ that we have considered.
 In fact, we will argue below there cannot be such a global time scale and that the development of the instabilities beyond the second generation is a rather chaotic process that depends on the local dynamics of the bulges and the string segments, which in turn is dictated by the gravitational self-attraction and local tension of the string.